rmpasswd/Leetcode.JS30Days/Day 01.md

 }
 const fun = createFunction();
 console.log(fun(3, 4)); // 7
+console.log( createFunction()(2,5) ); // 7 //invoke in one line.

 ```

 ### Practical Use Case: Arity Check Mechanism

-⇒ How to check if a function call has indeed been passed the expected number of parameters? not relying on error-exceptions.
+⇒ How to check if a function call has indeed been passed the expected number of parameters? without relying on error-exceptions.

 Consider this simple greet function, just for demo purpose.
 We are calling the greet function from inside the object *someObj*.